Download file (PDF)

 - AWSP - Leadership Framework

-- LOCAL: Districts must select one instructional and one leadership framework, then post selections on their district website.
+- LOCAL: Districts must select one instructional framework, then post their

 - DISTRICT: Completed